Eason0210/system/README.md

 ### Non-NixOS Prerequisite: Install Nix Package Manager

 Run the installer script to perform a multi-user installation on darwin or any other type of linux.
-This script can optionally accept an argument with the URL to a nix installer, but will use the nixFlakes installer by default:
+This script can optionally accept an argument with the URL to a nix installer, but will use the nixStable installer by default:

 ```bash
 ./install-nix.sh